 Where are AEDs found?

-AEDs should be placed in all first-response vehicles/ambulance as well as any areas that are easy to access and be seen by the general public, such as building corridors, near the elevator, reception, public vehicles, metro stations, restaurants, hotels, events venue, offices, malls, grocery stores, etc. An AED is also essential to be placed at home or at places where people at risk of sudden cardiac arrest are located.
-There are also AED signages placed near an AED so anyone can easily spot the device in an emergency.
+AEDs should be placed in all first-response vehicles/ambulance as well as any areas that are easy to access and be seen by the general public, such as building corridors, near the elevator, reception, public vehicles, metro stations, restaurants, hotels, events venue, offices, malls, grocery stores, etc. An AED is also essential to any place where people at risk of sudden cardiac arrest are located.

 Do AEDs Fail?

-AEDs are rarely to fail, but when it does, the following reasons may have occurred:
+An AED rarely fails, but when it does, the following reasons may have occurred:

 2. Old Pads and Connectors

 AED accessories such as its pads and connectors are important to smoothly deliver the electric shock to the heart.
 Failures caused by accessories account for 23.7% of the total reported AED failures.
 As for the Philips Heartstart FRx, it has Smart Pads that last long (2 years shelf life) and can be used for both child and adult that makes the Philips FRx Smart Pads apart from others.